SpencerLeBard/Bug-Logger/readme.md

 M Bugs can be closed from the BugDetails view

 ### Easy Monday
-- User is prompted "are you sure?" when closing a Bug
+* User is prompted "are you sure?" when closing a Bug ///// SweetAlerts setup and ready
-- Cannot edit a Bug after it is closed // SweetAlerts setup and ready
+- Cannot edit a Bug after it is closed
-- Bugs display last modified date //NOTE change to normal date/time
+* Bugs display last modified date //NOTE change to normal date/time

 ### L's
 X Bugs can be filtered by their status